Calories are king when it comes to weight loss.

 Most people can diet to drop a few pounds.
 But to get the body you want, you need to exercise too.
 If you’ve been crushing it at the gym while starting your new low-calorie diet, you might notice a fast burnout.

 Food is the fuel your body uses to stay active.
-When you’re not eating enough, your body struggles to sustain day-to-day functions, not to mention a killer power yoga class.
+When you begin cutting calories too aggressively, your body struggles to sustain day-to-day functions, not to mention a killer power yoga class.

 So if you can’t keep up with your usual running pace or you are lifting less weight than you were last month, you’re probably eating too little.